 A combination of donations, a grant from the NAJC Endowment Fund and endless fundraising enabled cast members to seek expert instruction and attend various developmental workshops.
 We are grateful to our mentors for sharing not only their technical knowledge but also their passion for and joy of taiko.
 The list includes Katari Taiko, Doug Masuhara of Steveston Tera Taiko, Kodo Arts Sphere America, Art Lee and Eien Ishikawa Hunter.

 The pieces in our current repertoire were created by other artists.
 We are grateful for the opportunity to interpret their work in our own style.
 We are in the process of developing original works which will, over time reduce our reliance on the creative work of others.

-Raiden Taiko has performed on numerous occasions at KJCA events special dinners, Obon church festival, Thompson Rivers University, Canada Day celebrations, United Way campaign, Downtown Kamloops Merchant’s Association, CIBC Run for the Cure as well as special events, Vernon Carnival, Fine Arts concert and tournaments.
+Raiden Taiko has performed on numerous occasions at KJCA events special dinners, Obon church festival, Thompson Rivers University Wolfpack Volleyball tournaments, Canada Day celebrations, United Way campaign, Downtown Kamloops Merchant’s Association, CIBC Run for the Cure, International Days, Curling bonspiels, as well as special events, Vernon Carnival, Fine Arts concert and tournaments.
 A highlight for cast members is introducing taiko to enthusiastic elementary school students throughout the Kamloops Thompson School District.
 Heffley Creek Elementary, Best Elementary, Stuart Wood, AE Perry, Sahali Secondary,Tru International Days, World Women's International Hockey Tournament 2016, Night of the Drums,

-Now in its eighth year, Raiden Taiko continues to grow and develop under the principles of our Mission Statement: To advance Japanese Canadian cultural awareness and personal growth and development through Taiko drumming in the interior of BC.
+Now in its 11th year, Raiden Taiko continues to grow and develop under the principles of our Mission Statement: To advance Japanese Canadian cultural awareness and personal growth and development through Taiko drumming in the interior of BC.